rverton/fullstack-go/README.md

 # Fullstack Go - Template

-This is a template for a fullstack Go web application.
+This is a template for a fullstack Go web applications.
 I'm using this for my own projects.

 - [echo](https://echo.labstack.com/) for web routing capabilities